lanl/BEE/src/beeflow/tests/workflows/neo4j/README.md

-At this point, Neo4j is not yet running, but from within this shell (in the `neo4j` container we just started with `docker run`) you can start/stop the database, execute the Cypher shell, and export/import databases:
+At this point, Neo4j is not yet running, but from within this shell (in the `neo4j` container we just started with `docker run`) you can start/stop the database, execute the Cypher shell, and export/import beeflow.databases:

 ```sh
 bash-4.4$ neo4j start